douglas-guyett-mg/crimson-pangolin/documentation/working-memory/conversation-history-plugin/test-conditions.md

 **Expected Outcome**:
 - Returns utterances containing keyword
-- Ranked by relevance
+- Ranked by relevance score descending

 **Verification**:
-- Search results contain keyword
+- 100% of search results contain the exact keyword or semantic match with cosine similarity >= 0.85
+- Results are sorted by relevance_score descending (verified by scores[i] >= scores[i+1] for all i)

 ---